-A reproduction cost new determines the cost to replicate the existing improvements with a new aerospace manufacturing plant of similar functionality.
+A reproduction cost new determines the cost to replicate the existing improvements with a new pulp and paper mill of similar functionality.

-The "model replacement" plant approach may be used in situations where the existing improvements are significantly over-built in relation to current needs.
+The "model replacement" mill approach may be used in situations where the existing improvements are significantly over-built in relation to current needs.

-The "model replacement" or "green field" approach starts by replicating all the functions and utility present in the existing property, while taking advantage of the advances and technological changes in the field to produce a fully functioning, modern, efficient aerospace manufacturing facility.
+The "model replacement" or "green field" approach starts by replicating all the functions and utility present in the existing property, while taking advantage of the advances and field to produce a fully functioning, modern, efficient pulp and paper mill.
 The analysis should be considered on the basis of a realistic evaluation of the requirements and capabilities of the existing property, and what would be required to replace it.
 Constraints such as current location, site size and zoning by-laws should be taken into consideration.

-If completed properly, the difference between the cost new of this modern facility and the cost new of the existing property represents the excess capital costs - or functional obsolescence due to the overbuilt nature of the existing property.
+If completed properly, the difference between the cost new of this modern building and the cost new of the existing property represents the excess capital costs or functional obsolescence due to the overbuilt nature of the existing property.

-By comparing the subject property to a modern facility, it becomes possible to identify and valuate the following aspects of the existing property:
+By comparing the subject property to a modern facility, it becomes possible to identify and evaluate the following aspects of the existing property:

 - functionality

 - excess operating costs

-- excess construction costs
+- excess construction costs.